node-red-quantum/node-red-quantum.github.io/about.md

 how the internal implementations work.
 They can simply connect their input to the nodes and receive the output.

-## How can Node-RED Quantum be improved?
+## How Can Node-RED Quantum Be Improved?
 When considering the goals for Node-RED Quantum and its current capabilities, there is potential for further work by implementing nodes for existing quantum algorithms available in Qiskit, such as the chemistry algorithms, optimisation algorithms, and machine learning